Larke12/twiccian/README.md

-We plan to make use of Twitch chat's [IRC bridge](http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc), as well as Twitch's [REST API](https://github.com/justintv/twitch-api) to recreate the chat in a native fashion.
+We plan to make use of Twitch chat's [IRC bridge](http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc), as well as Twitch's [REST API](https://github.com/justintv/twitch-api) and Twitch's [TMI](https://tmi.twitch.tv/group/user/usernamehere/chatters) to recreate the chat in a native fashion.

 ## Dependencies